Responsibilities and Expectations of Elected MTEA Building Leaders

 *Members may nominate themselves, or colleagues, for any of the above positions.
 This is a member-only activity.

 Notes and Guidelines

 - Building Committee makeup: The building committee is made up of 3-5 teacher members, PLUS the elected Building Representative and the Educational Assistant Chairperson.
-Elected representatives of other unions in your school (SEIU 150, AFSCME, etc.) may also participate in the Building Committee, but are not elected by MTEA members.
+Elected representatives of other unions in your school (AFSCME, PAMPS, etc.) may also participate in the Building Committee, but are not elected by MTEA members.